José Esquivel: Notable works

 His painting Garcia’s Grocery Store, 1962 (private collection), a barrio store in the snow, featured the slogan (“Henry B. to D.C.”) that Henry B. Gonzalez used in his congressional campaign.

 His ink drawing Untitled, 1967 (private collection), features a surreal tableau that mysteriously appears on a tree stump.

 His mixed media work La Cruz, 1970 (20 x 30 inches, collection of the artist's estate), features a cross with rays of light and surreal elements at the top.

 His watercolor Puffying Away, 1970 (20 x 23 inches, collection of the artist’s estate) is an early anti-pollution work.

 His watercolor West of Town, 1970 (22 3/8 x 27 3/8 inches, San Antonio Museum of Art, gift of Mr. and Mrs. Robert Willson), is an important work of political advocacy that advances an activist slate of Chicano candidates.

 His watercolor Cowboy Rhythm, 1970 (20 x 30 inches, private collection), hearkens back to the first Con Safo group exercises and exhibitions in 1968, which treated Cowboys as Americana.
 These forms also developed into Southwest Landscape.

-His mixed media painting Farm Workers, 1971 (Santos Martinez Chicano Art Collection) is a remarkable rendering of a family of farm laborers synthesized into a fruit-bearing bush.
+His mixed media painting Farm Workers, 1971 (Santos Martinez Chicano Art Collection) is a rendering of a family of farm laborers synthesized into a fruit-bearing bush.

 His watercolor Cultural Genocide, 1971 (23 x 29 inches, private collection) features a strange "creature [that] is suggested in the center, with prominent ribs.
 The lower body and the hind leg in the lower right suggest a quadruped, presumably a beast of burden.
 But the two human-looking arms that reach out in the lower left corner contradict this reading.
 The implication is that humans are laboring like beasts of burden."